morimekta/providence/providence-generator-java/src/site/markdown/index.md

     public boolean hasMyField();

     // ---- CONTAINERS ----
-    // Container fields will behave a little different.

-    // TODO(morimekta): This is current NOT the generated behavior.
-Update
-    // code and remove this TODO when done.

     /**
-     * (current): Returns empty default-container if not present.
+     * Containers will also have an extra method.
      *
-     * The getter should return the container if present, and null if not.
-     */
-    public List<Integer> getMyContainer();

-    /**
-     * (current): Not generated.
-And currently a container is only present
-     * if it contains at least 1 entry.
-     *
-     * The presence check will behave as a standard non-prmimitive scalar presence check.
-     */
-    public boolean hasMyContainer();

-    /**
-     * The entry count returns the number of entries in the container, and 0
+     * The entry count returns the number of entries in the container, or 0
      * if the container is not present.
      */
     public int numMyContainer();